-4. Optimize for conversions
+7. Optimize for conversions

 Conversion rate optimization (CRO) is essential for boosting your online conversions, sales, and business growth.
 Two key ways to get insights for optimization are A/B testing and multivariate testing.
-You can test different elements on your site, such as your web copy, layout, design, headline, images, and more, uncovering the best mix of page elements that drives users to convert.
+You can test different elements on your site, such as your web copy, layout, design, headline, images, and more, uncovering the best mix of page elements that drive users to convert.

-5. Market your e-commerce business
+8. Market your business

 Much like any other website, you need to market your e-commerce store to gain exposure.
 You can dive into content marketing, social media, pay-per-click (PPC), or even collaborate with relevant influencers to boost your online visibility.
 Whatever marketing channels you decide to go with, be sure to continuously measure, evaluate, and improve your strategies to maximize your chances of success.